 Both of which is not exactly how you want your wealth to resemble.

-However, it must be noted that flying stars are not taken into consideration.
+However, it must be noted that flying stars are not taken into consideration in this respect.

 Alternatives to the jade plant